 Traps

-Simple traps can help reduce earwig populations:
+Simple traps can help reduce earwig populations with a trapping program:

 - Roll up a damp newspaper or cardboard tube; place it near infested areas overnight.
 In the morning, dispose of it along with any trapped earwigs.